the-lunaverse/Introduction/README.md

 ### Hola, I'm Armando 👋

 - 🔭 I’m currently working on ML Classification Model
-- 🌱 I’m currently learning about Nanomaterials
-- 👯 I’m always looking to collaborate
+- 🙋🏽‍♂️ I’m always looking to collaborate
 - 🤔 I’m looking for new opportunities
 - 💬 Ask me about about anything, I love to conversate
 - 📫 How to reach me: [Twitter - @thee_lunaverse](https://twitter.com/thee_lunaverse), [LinkedIn - @luna-armando](https://www.linkedin.com/in/luna-armando/)